-Medicines are best, but there are things you can do to treat your psoriasis without a prescription.
+Medicines are best, but you can do some things to treat your psoriasis without a prescription.

 Tip 1: Keep Skin Moist

 Don't go too thick during hot, sticky summer months.
 Sweat mixed with thick creams can make your psoriasis worse.

-Before hopping into bed, wrap your slathered-up skin with a bandage or plastic wrap.
+Before you hop into bed, wrap your skin with a bandage or plastic wrap.
 In the morning, wash the area gently.
 Over time, this can reduce scaling.

 Tip 2: Bathe With Care

 Too many baths and showers can dry your skin.
-Here are a few suggestions:
+To keep that from happening you can:

 - Add salts, oil, or finely ground oatmeal to bathwater after you've soaked for a minute to soothe your skin.
 Plain water can suck out moisture.

 - Take fewer showers and baths.
 They can strip your skin of natural oils.
 Bathe every other day or every third day, especially during the winter months.

 Tip 3: Stick to the Plan

-It can be messy and tough to slather thick goo onto psoriasis patches day after day, but consistency is key.
-If your doctor prescribes creams or ointments to put on your skin, make it part of your routine.
+It can be messy and tough to slather thick goo onto psoriasis patches day after day, but you need to do it.
+If your doctor prescribes creams or ointments, make them part of your daily routine.

 Tip 4: Get Some Sun

-Ultraviolet light from the sun can treat your psoriasis, but sunburns make it worse.
+Its light can treat your skin condition, but sunburns make it worse.
 Use a sunscreen with an SPF of 30 or higher with zinc oxide on areas of skin that don't have psoriasis.
 Limit how much sun you get.
-Twenty minutes a day for 3 days a week is a good start.
+Twenty minutes a day 3 days a week is a good start.
 Talk to your doctor first though, since some medicines aren't safe when combined with lots of sun.

 Tip 5: Quit Smoking

-You can add psoriasis to the long list of health problems that smoking makes worse.
-In one study, people who smoked more than a pack a day were twice as likely to have serious psoriasis as those who smoked half a pack or less.
-Smoking's bad effect was even stronger in women who already had the skin condition.
+You can add psoriasis to the long list of health problems that the habit makes worse.
+In one study, people who smoked more than a pack a day were twice as likely to have a serious case as those who smoked half a pack or less.
+The effects were even stronger in women who already had psoriasis.